reuben-haug/ccwc/docs/README.md

 - -w: word count
 - -m: character count

 The default behavior without flags is to return all counts.

-todo: Support reading from standard input when no filename is specified.
+You can also use standard input to pipe text into the program.

 todo: Support reading from multiple files.